jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 ## Using these calendars

 This repostiory hosts all the calendars within the `ical` folder.
-Using the raw URL of any ics file will provide an ednpotint/URL for either downloading, importing or further parsing by software tools.
+Using the raw URL of any .ics file will provide an consistent endpoint/URL for either downloading, importing or further parsing by software.

 In addition, various types of home automation can be driven from calendar events too.
 One example is the [HACS Waste Collection Schedule](https://github.com/mampfes/hacs_waste_collection_schedule) Home Assistant integration.

 The calendar .ics files try to be as minimalist as possible, each event is a simple summary title with the information available at a glance, other systems or integrations are welcome to use the iCal data for other purposes with further parsing and adjustments.

-The calendar files are updated yearly overwriting the previous year, so you won't need to update any software if referencing the URLs.
-Gedling Borough Council release the schedules around November time.
+The calendar files are updated yearly overwriting the previous year.
+This will remove the previous historic references, although this shouldn't be a problem.
+You won't need to update any software if referencing the URLs.
+Gedling Borough Council release the bin collection schedules towards the end of the current year, covering up until November of the following year.

 ## Original calendar sources

 Gedling Borough Council produces the official calendars which were originally intended to be printed flyer documents.
 Gedling Borough Council no longer prints these document due to cost and sustainability.
 These are also available to be viewed as a PDF but this format is not very accessible.
 The location where these documents are hosted is on the `apps.gedling.gov.uk` domain within the following paths below.
+I don't believe there's a specific page that provides all of the PDF files in a single place, but with some file path snooping reveals the following naming convention to find them.

 ### General bin collection PDFs